Sustainability in raw material extraction

 In principle, the mining authority may permit any suitable form of implementation security if it considers that such a security is necessary and if there are no restrictions arising from the relevant statutory provisions.
 Forms of implementation security include the deposit of cash and bonds, mortgages, special default insurances, operational provisions, bank, or group guarantees and so-called strict letters of comfort.

 Operating provisions, bank guarantees or insurance guarantees and, particularly in the case of large companies, corporate guarantees and letters of comfort are customary in the natural resources extractive sector.
 Cash and bonds are not usually accepted as securities since the management of these instruments is too complex for the authorities.
 Therefore, securities are not deemed to be payments from companies to government agencies.
 The amount of the implementation security to be set is based on the estimated cost of a (necessary) substitute performance.
-If a project is to be implemented in stages, the implementation security is set up in stages based on the actual intervention and is approved on a pro rata basis after successful partial rehabilitation.
+If a project is to be implemented in stages, the implementation security can be set up in stages based on the actual intervention and is approved on a pro rata basis after successful partial rehabilitation.

 The special purpose vehicles planned for the Lausitz lignite coalfield are a special case.
 These were set up in the course of the 2018/2019 precautionary agreements (amended in 2021)13 between the open-cast mine operator LEAG and the Federal States of Brandenburg and Saxony to ensure compliance with the obligations to rehabilitate and provide any aftercare for the mining areas.14 The company provides these special purpose vehicles with a special fund earmarked for the purpose.
 A basic amount is planned for this purpose, and it is intended that this will be increased every year, depending on the company’s current profits.
 If the company becomes insolvent or if it relocates abroad, the special fund is to be pledged to the respective Federal States.
-Compensation payments connected with the phasing out of coal (see chapter 8) will be paid directly into the special purpose vehicles.
+Compensation payments connected with the phasing out of coal (see Effects of the energy transition and structural change) will be paid directly into the special purpose vehicles.
 The precautionary agreement in the central German coalfield (Saxony) was updated and continued on 29 March 2022 by means of an addendum.
 The precautionary agreement in the central German coalfield (Saxony-Anhalt) will continue with minor changes.

 Overview of compensation directories in the Federal States